Moorewomen aims to provide a range of opportunities for women at College to be growing and serving together under Christ.

 As well as being a time to have some fun with your children in the company of other College children, Junior Jivers provides a great training opportunity.
 Many churches run Junior Jivers groups as an outreach to parents in their local area.
 By coming along to Junior Jivers you can find out what it is all about and how to run a successful group.
 You could take a turn leading the group or assist in the co-ordination of the group.

-Newtown on Wednesdays, 9am (during term time) in the DBK building.
+Newtown on Tuesdays, 9am (during term time) in the DBK building.

 Those attending have the opportunity to join the students for 10.00 morning tea.
 All mums of the College community are warmly invited to come and check it out!

-But-Har-Gra (Croydon Park) on Fridays, 10am – 11am (during term time) in the Hardwick Room (back of 124 Croydon Avenue).
+But-Har-Gra (Croydon Park) on Mondays, 10am – 11am (during term time) in the Hardwick Room (back of 124 Croydon Avenue).

 Please join us for morning tea beforehand.